 Second, if objective truth is impossible to know, then this writing of mine is merely the result of your crippled perception.
 The fact that you are reading this and assessing the objective information contained herein has already proven that you have embraced objective reality.
-At this point, the only way to escape this conundrum you find yourself in is to intentionally misunderstand these words, taken them to say something completely different from what I am intending to say, and feign misperception of the entirety of my point.
+At this point, the only way to escape this conundrum you find yourself in is to misunderstand these words intentionally, take them to say something entirely different from what I intend to say, and feign misperception of the entirety of my point.

-With this in view, if the main goal of the parable was to make the truth of the blind men merely subjective and relative, then the parable falls flat on its face since the narrator himself provides an unmistakable visual proof that all the “blind” men were mistaken about.
+With this in view, if the primary goal of the parable was to make the truth of the blind men merely subjective and relative, then the parable falls flat on its face since the narrator himself provides an unmistakable visual proof about what all the “blind” men were mistaken.
 The narrator transcends the parable and gives us the full view.
 Hence truth is NOT relative as the narrator helps us see.
 We all have individual personal views of reality, but there is an objective reality, one truth, one elephant, with all other “blind” men terribly mistaken because they failed to take corrective action to get the best chance at deciphering each of their respective errors, at least in as much as the narrator has handicapped them.

 Different Paths, Same God?